 A student of modern languages and cultures at Albion can major in French, German or Spanish.
 A modern language major entails extensive study of the literature and culture of a particular speech community, and it presupposes for all majors a high level of linguistic performance.
 Similar linguistic capabilities are expected of students who seek a minor.
 Specific curricula and other requirements are designed to help achieve these goals.
 The faculty has been chosen based on proven teaching ability, professional reputation, and varied backgrounds and points of view.

-Albion's off-campus programs in Argentina, Austria, Chile, Costa Rica, the Dominican Republic, France, Germany, Mexico, Peru, Sénégal and Spain offer immersion in French, German or Spanish culture and language.
+Students are encouraged to take full advantage of the off-campus programs and other international experiences offered at Albion College.
+Albion's off-campus programs in Argentina, Austria, Cameroon, Chile, Costa Rica, the Dominican Republic, France, Germany, Mexico, Peru, Sénégal and Spain offer immersion in French, German or Spanish culture and language.
 Other international off-campus programs are available to students as well (e.g., Belgium, China, Japan and Russia).

 Albion College offers language-learning housing for modern language teaching assistants and language students in French, German and Spanish.
 This residence—called the "I-Space"—serves as a "living laboratory" where Albion College students can practice their conversational skills with fellow students and native speakers.
-Students pledge to speak the intended language within their living quarters.
+Students speak the intended language within their living quarters and participate in weekly cultural activities organized by the teaching assistants.

-French, German and Spanish students are encouraged (or sometimes required) to attend the Modern Language Conversation Tables held at least once per week.
+French, German and Spanish students attend the Modern Language Conversation Tables held at least once per week in the I-Space.

 Departmental Policy on Advanced Placement Credit and Placement